Grand-Axe/Awesome-City/Readme.md

-Sources will appear here in the next couple of days.
-Please be patient.
+Sources will appear here when there are a bit less time constraints.
+Please bear with me.

 Awesome City is a sustainable, self-running city on the blockchain in which everyone can own a house and house owners in turn, own the infrastructure of the city.